 Park ‘keeper did not touch the ball.
 Hampden

 While Queen’s were taking on Caledonian, James Phillips, David Davidson, Willie McKinnon, Jimmy Weir and Harry McNeil played in the Glasgow side that beat Sheffield 4-2 at Bramall Lane before a crowd of some 7,000.

 On Saturday 16 February, Queen’s Park headed for Dumbarton to take on

 Lennox and won 4-1.
 Tom Highet opened the scoring and Charles

 Campbell got the fourth with a free kick off the underside of the bar.
 The other scorers are not known.

 On Saturday 23 February, there was a trial match for the following Saturday’s Scotland v England game.
-Charles Campbell, James Richmond, Tom Highet, Billy McKinnon and Harry McNeil were selected for the Scotland side that was to secure an emphatic 7-2 victory over the Auld Enemy at Hampden Park.
-Harry McNeil scored twice in the match and Billy McKinnon was also on the scoresheet.
+Charles Campbell, James Richmond, Tom Highet, Willie McKinnon and Harry McNeil were selected for the Scotland side that was to secure an emphatic 7-2 victory over the Auld Enemy at Hampden Park.
+Harry McNeil scored twice in the match and Willie Mackinnon was also on the scoresheet.

 On Saturday 9 March, Queen’s Park travelled to Kilmarnock to take on an Ayrshire Association representative side in aid of the Kilmarnock Fever Hospital and Infirmary.
 The afternoon was miserably wet “rendering the ground a puddle, especially near the goals where the tussles occurred”.
 Queen’s Park won 2-0.
 Both goals were scored by James Richmond late in the match.